Heavy rain and isolated flooding forecast for Washington region Wednesday into Thursday

 Also, moist winds through the atmosphere will be streaming from the south-southwest, ahead of and along the front.
 When a front — which lifts up the air — aligns parallel to the flow like this, that is a recipe for “cell training,” where rain-bearing cloud elements continually pass over the same region, like a conveyor belt.
 The training effect is expected to contribute to hefty rain totals.

 Now for the second element — a plume of deep tropical moisture.
 The figure below (valid 10 p.m.
 Wednesday) shows how much we are dealing with.
-The color scale shows a value integrated vertically through the atmosphere, with amounts around two inches This is unchartered territory for this time in November.
-For those familiar with statistics, it’s a value that is three standard deviations above average — translated as “extreme!”
+The color scale shows a value integrated vertically through the atmosphere, with amounts around two inches This is uncharted territory for this time in November.
+For those familiar with statistics, it’s a value that is three standard deviations above average — translated as “extreme”!

 In the figure above, you will notice Tropical Storm Eta embedded in this plume.
 Indeed, some of its upper-level moisture will probably stream over the Washington region, and it definitely will contribute to the “juice factor” of the larger plume.
 We may even observe surface dew points near 70 degrees, which would be truly exceptional for mid-November.